flusio/Flus/docs/update.md

-# How to update flusio
+# How to update Flus

 This is quite simple, but there are some important things to note.
 First, ALWAYS check if there are migration notes in the [changelog](/CHANGELOG.md).